karel-harjono/KonbiniGrocery/README.md

 CURRENT ISSUES:
 - Konbini not centered when not sign in
-- When the prices in inventory changes, the prices in product does not (gua juga assume kalo quantity gak berubah juga - harusnya kalo bikin foreign key lagi bisa bener)
+- When the prices in inventory changes, the prices in product does not (kalo  mau ilangin update inventory juga gpp sih)

 Project Features List Template